EcmaTC53/lexicon/src/lexicon.md

 <dd>A named variable passed into a function.
 <dt>Partial Evaluation
 <dd>When some arguments to a pure function are known at compile time the compiler can create more highly optimized code vs compilation at run time.
+<dt>Pin bank
+<dd>A group of input/output pins.
+<dt>Polling
+<dd>When code periodically checks the state of an input to see if a change has occurred.
 <dt><a href="https://developer.mozilla.org/en-US/docs/Glossary/Polymorphism">Polymorphism</a>
 <dd>The presentation of one interface for multiple data types.
 <dt>Precompile